Ros Conkie Marketing

 I like to use the example of when I buy a piece of clothing.
 The shop might consider me a customer when I pay for the item.
 But I don't consider myself to have "bought" it until I cut out the tag or the returns period expires.
 That's when I know I'm going to keep it.
 Up until that point I might choose to "undo" my purchase.

 For considered purchases especially, the welcome window is a crucial time-period.
-This is your opportunity to build a strong emotional connection with your customer, so give them a big hug!
+This is your opportunity to build a strong emotional connection with your customer, so give them a big "hug" with a welcome gift, card or offer!

 Slowing customers down increases sales